If you had to describe your life in just a few sentences… how would you start?

 “The projects are all pretty straightforward, with a focus on small to medium developments.
 The deals vary but it’s really been about filling a niche in the market and bringing a product that is in high demand.
 Most projects involve bowling over an old house and building on that block, or sometimes creating some commercial underneath and residential on top.”

-Matt will vary from being a money partner for the project or act as a “connections” man.
+Matt will vary from being a money partner for the project or acting as a “connections” man.

 Sometimes I’ll contribute to the deal by bringing together suitable joint venture partners.
 Sometimes I’ll be the one contributing funds and other times I’ll arrange for an investor to be involved,” he explains.